Own this profile? Request changes

 Graduate Students: Graduate education is an important part of our program, and prospective students interested in either an MS or PhD are encouraged to contact Dr. Abney to discuss research opportunities.

 Student Research Assistants: Undergraduate student workers play a key role in helping us achieve the goals of the Peanut Entomology Program.
 Students have the opportunity to learn about insect biology, crop production and pest management in a research environment.
-Interested individuals in the Tifton area can contact Clinton Powell in the lab at 229.386.3549.
+Interested individuals in the Tifton area can contact Kent Hill in the lab at 229.386.3549.

 Post-Doctoral Associates: Position announcements will be posted when openings are available.